tdwg/bdq/tg2/_review/docs/bdqcore/index.md

         <hasExpectedResponse xmlns="bdqffdq:" rdf:datatype="xsd:string">INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters is bdq:Empty, or the value is not interpretable as number greater than or equal to zero; COMPLIANT if the value of dwc:minimumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT</hasExpectedResponse>
         ...
     </rdf:Description>

+Example RDF Fragment from Specification for VALIDATION_COUNTRYCODE_STANDARD, where bdqffdq:hasAuthoritiesDefaults is present to provide a bdq:sourceAuthority for the Specificaiton, but the test is not parameterized, so no hasArgument properties are present:

+    <hasAuthoritiesDefaults xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}</hasAuthoritiesDefaults>
+    <hasExpectedResponse xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</hasExpectedResponse

 ## 3 Term indices